GabeScott/standard-works-vault/General Conference/1989 October - Windows.md

 “I have never written to you before, but I believe the following might interest you and your readers.
 I found it in an old magazine.
 No author’s name was mentioned—just ‘A Heavy-Hearted Observer.’

 “‘Yesterday was a man’s birthday.
 He was ninety-one.
-He awakened earlier than usual, bathed, shaved and put on his best clothes.
+He awakened earlier than usual, bathed, shaved, and put on his best clothes.
 Surely they would come today, he thought.

 “‘He didn’t take his daily walk to the gas station to visit with the old-timers of the community because he wanted to be right there when they came.